Fractured Magic: Chapter Nine

 “Is he?”
 Maebhe asked.

-“He works for them, or something.
-I’m not sure in what capacity.”
+“He works for them, I think, but I’m not sure in what capacity.”
 Kieran thought for a moment longer, then shrugged.
 “Should we thank him?
 Maybe get him a card?”

 “Since we know his address, that sounds like something that can wait until we’re home,” Íde said, using the same patient-but-pointed voice that she used on her students.
 “Kieran, can I get your help inside?
 I can’t get your suitcase off the shelf.”